 Great Safavid Cannons: Weapons Upgraded!

-Back in those days, when the Ottoman empire was the biggest one in the world, you could find some serious beef between Iran during the Safavid Empire and the Ottomans.
+Back in those days, when the Ottoman Empire was the biggest one in the world, you could find some serious beef between Iran during the Safavid Empire and the Ottomans.
 In one of the most important wars between Iran and the Ottomans that happened in a place called Chaldoran, Iranians who were skilled fighters got defeated.
 Why?
-Because the Ottomans army was using artillery that was firing from the back of the army and supporting soldiers.
+Because the Ottoman army was using artillery that was firing from the back of the army and supporting soldiers.

 When the king became aware of the result of the Chaldoran battle, he made the Europeans build factories to create rifles and artillery.
 So, the Iranian army got equipped with the most up-to-date rifles that were also portable.
 This was a great advantage because they could fight better with them than swords.
 However, the Iranian army’s biggest advantage was cannons that fired heavy terminating balls that could smack the enemies.
 This progress in creating battle equipment was the beginning of other Innovations.